Why You're Bloated Every Day (And How Hormones Make It Worse)

 SIBO Treatment

-If SIBO is present, we treat it with antibiotics or herbal antimicrobials.
-This usually takes 2-4 weeks, followed by gut restoration.
+If SIBO is present, we treat with antibiotics or herbal antimicrobials, usually 2–4 weeks, followed by gut restoration.

 Gut Restoration Protocol

-Restore beneficial bacteria, heal gut lining, reduce inflammation.
-This includes probiotics, prebiotics, gut-healing nutrients, and removing inflammatory foods.
+Restore beneficial bacteria, heal gut lining, reduce inflammation with probiotics, prebiotics, gut-healing nutrients, and removing inflammatory foods.

 Hormone Balancing